-Depending upon the intended doctoral program, an applicant must have earned a bachelor’s from an accredited institution whose requirements for the degree are substantially equivalent to those of the City University.
+Applicants to the Graduate Center must have earned a bachelor’s from an accredited institution whose requirements for the degree are substantially equivalent to those of the City University of New York.
 In addition, the applicant must complete the prerequisites specified by the program, submit evidence that he or she shows promise of ability to carry out research, and be approved by the admissions committee of the program in which he or she intends to specialize.

 A student residing alone in New York City should have about $30,000 for the year to cover tuition, books, room, board, and personal expenses.